 Q: What is the Gustare Rewards Program?

-A: The Gustare Rewards Program enables guests to earn points for each bottle purchased and receive a complimentary $20 gift card reward after accruing 12 points.
+A: The Gustare Rewards Program enables guests to earn points for each bottle purchased and receive a complimentary $20 gift card reward or account credit after accruing 12 points.

 Bottle purchase point system: